oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 ```

-Now try to delete a hike that doesn’t exist, or send an empty value:
+Now try to delete a hike that doesn't exist, or send an empty value:

 ```bash
 http DELETE :8080/hikes